Parambrata31/OIBSIP/README.md

 # Frontend Development
 HTML (index.html)
-The HTML file structures the content of the tribute page, including text, images, and interactive elements.
+The HTML file structures the content of the tribute page, including text, images, and interactive elements, CSS (styles.css)
-CSS (styles.css)
 The CSS file styles the tribute page, including layout, typography, colors, and other visual elements.